AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 Using the consensus file created in `02-merge_callers.R`, calculate TMB for all WGS and WXS samples.
-Two TMB files are created, one including *all snv* called by Strelka2 and Mutect2 (Lancet is excluded from this TMB calculation consensus because of a [coding region bias in the way it was ran](https://github.com/AlexsLemonade/OpenPBTA-manuscript/blob/master/content/03.methods.md#snv-and-indel-calling)), and a *coding snvs only* TMB calculation.
+Two TMB files are created, one including *all snv* and a *coding snvs only*, these both are made using mutations called by both Strelka2 and Mutect2.

 **Argument descriptions**
 ```
- --consensus : File path to the MAF-like file.
  --db_file : Path to sqlite database file made from 01-setup_db.py
  --metadata : Relative file path to MAF file to be analyzed.
 Can be .gz compressed.
               Assumes file path is given from top directory of 'OpenPBTA-analysis'.
+ --all_bed_wgs : File path that specifies the BED regions file to be used for the
+                 denominator for all mutations TMB for WGS samples.
+ --all_bed_wxs : File path that specifies the BED regions file to be used for the
+                 denominator for all mutations TMB for WXS samples.
- --bed_wgs : File path that specifies the caller-specific BED regions file.
+ --coding_bed_wgs : File path that specifies the BED regions file to be used for the
-             Assumes from top directory, 'OpenPBTA-analysis'.
+                 denominator for coding only TMB for WGS samples.
- --bed_wxs : File path that specifies the WXS BED regions file.
-Assumes file path
+ --coding_bed_wxs : File path that specifies the BED regions file to be used for the
-             is given from top directory of 'OpenPBTA-analysis'
+                 denominator for coding only TMB for WXS samples.
  --overwrite : If specified, will overwrite any files of the same name.
 Default is FALSE.
+ --tcga: If used will skip PBTA metadata specific steps and do TCGA metdata steps.
 ```